How is RC helicopter lift generated and controlled?

 helicopter was upside down, the rotor would actually be creating a good amount of lift.

 I demo how this "negative" pitch change occurs in the video below.

-This design is ideal for light weight micro fixed pitch applications and produces lots of lift - they are sometimes called high lift rotors.
+The "under-cambered" airfoil takes lift efficiency to the extreme.
+This shape is ideal for light weight micro fixed pitch applications and produces lots of lift - they are sometimes called high lift rotors.